-If enabled, the programmer checks all pins of the programmed chip, if have proper connection to the ZIF socket (continuity test).
-The programmer is able to identify the wrong contact, misinserted chip and also (partially) reversely inserted chip.
+If enabled, the programmer checks all pins of the programmed chip, if it has proper connection to the ZIF socket (continuity test).
+The programmer is able to identify the wrong contact, bad inserted chip and also (partially) back inserted chip.